james113001/james113001.github.io/index.md

 # About Me

+I am a MSc student at [Imperial College London](https://www.imperial.ac.uk/) studying Health Data Analytics and Machine Learning, and will complete the program in Sept.
+2022.
 I recently received a BS in biomedical engineering at the [University of Missouri-Columbia](https://missouri.edu/).
-My emphasis is in bioinformatics and pre-med, and coding for data analysis brings me pleasure, though coding this website was a fun challenge.
+My emphasis was in bioinformatics and pre-med.
+Coding for data analysis brings me pleasure, though coding this website was a fun challenge.

-The past two summers, I conducted research in two labs: Georgia Institute of Technology/Emory University School of Medicine and University of Missouri.
+In two past summers, I conducted research in two labs: Georgia Institute of Technology/Emory University School of Medicine and University of Missouri.
 My interests lie in leveraging data analytics for public health.

 With the growing prominence of informatics, I will use population health research to focus on the health of the nation’s low to middle income individuals, who suffer the most from healthcare access disparities.
 Furthermore, as an aspiring physician, I can also integrate my undergraduate education in bioinformatics with a future medical education to bridge the gap between the two fields.

-Outside of academia, I enjoy hip-hop dancing which I do through a team at Mizzou, as well as TikTok (@bonnetedasian) where I have over 34k followers.
+Outside of academia, I enjoy hip-hop dancing which I do through a team at Mizzou, as well as TikTok (@bonnetedasian) where I have over 39k followers.
 Some of my most popular videos are related to medicine, from MCAT mnemonics to medical education reform.
 I also enjoy playing tennis, reading, and sketching.

 # Projects
 Clinician Burnout Project:
 We hypothesize that Electronic Medical Record (EMR) use metrics by physician correlate to physician burnout risk and remodeling the EMR workflow with be an interventional method to reduce burnout risk factors.

 SemNet:
 The objective of this study is to identify and rank associative factors related to angiogenesis, fibrosis, and EF using an innovative literature mining approach, SemNet.
+It is soon to be submitted for publishing with my name as an author.

 # Presentations
 Kim, J., [Tonellato, P. J.](https://scholar.google.com/citations?user=G56I1_sAAAAJ&hl=en&oi=ao), & Wilkinson, K. (Nov.
 2020).
 A Model of Physician Clinical Burnout based on Electronic Medical Record Use Metrics. [e-Poster](https://cattendee.abstractsonline.com/meeting/9244/Presentation/2962) presentation at Annual Biomedical Research Conference for Minority Students ([ABRCMS](https://www.abrcms.org/)) The Virtual Experience.